zjrubin/socket_example/README.md

 ```
 $ ./server 8888
-Starting server on port 8888
+Server listening on port 8888...
 ```

 In another terminal, spawn a client to send a message to the server: